TrossenRobotics/lerobot_trossen/README.md

 ```

 Record 10 episodes of a cube pickup task with a single WidowX AI robot using the RealSense camera interface.
+This dataset will be pushed to the Hugging Face Hub after recording.

 ```shell
 uv run -m trossen_lerobot.record \